funmaker/Hybooru/README.md

 using `rating:` namespace.
 You can search posts with specific rating(`rating:3`), range(`rating:2-4`) or query posts that have not been rated(`rating:none`).

+`system:` tags from Hydrus are not real tags and are not fully supported.
+Hybooru only supports `system:inbox`, `system:archive` and a non-standard `system:trash` for filtering posts that are respectively in inbox, are not in inbox and are in trash.
+You can use them in the blacklist/whitelist and you can also negate them using `-` prefix in searches.

 Eg: `1girl blue_* -outdoors rating:3-5 order:rating_desc`